sebanc/linuxloops/Readme/Distro-notes.md

 steamos-like is not a real distro, it is just a 100% standard archlinux with a few specific configuration files (no binaries) allowing to launch a SteamOS Gamescope session.
 However, as it is intended for PC, it has been set to boot by default in Plasma for standard use and will allow you to launch the Gamescope session through a desktop shortcut.

 By design, this implementation of the gamescope session has some limitations similar to the ones on the Steamdeck: you can only have 1 user and auto-login through SDDM is mandatory.
-Nevertheless, as long as the above requirements are satisfied, it is 100% archlinux so you can enable install any native arch package and update them through pacman, the discover app...
+Nevertheless, as long as the above requirements are satisfied, it is 100% archlinux so you can install any native arch package and update them through pacman, the discover app...

 Currently, the SteamOS session through Gamescope is not fully stable on most GPU (due to different gamescope / steam issues):
 - AMD GPU: Generally well supported.